Substance Use Recovery, Treatment, and Prevention. All in one place

 - Acceptance and Commitment Therapy

 - Mindfulness Training

-If you are looking for a meeting off-campus, below are some options in the Orlando area:
+If you are looking for a meeting off-campus or days/times not listed above, below are some options in the Orlando area:

 Support Students in Recovery.
 Give Now.